nguyenquyhy/DiscordBridge/README.md

 [GETTING STARTED.md](GETTING STARTED.md)

 ## Migrating from version 1.x.x
 - `/discord default` command and default account are no longer available.
-You must setup an account now.
+You must setup a Discord Bot for the plugin to properly function.
 - Your current configuration will be migrated automatically from `config.conf` into `config.json`.
 - Invite code has been removed.
 Please contact me if you have specific need for that.
+- Default anonymouss chat template is changed to ```"`%a:\` %s"```, which looks nicer in my opinion.

 ## Build your own .jar